This article only applies to the Nest Thermostat.

 - Open the Home app .

-- In the upper left corner, tap Add Set up device New devices Choose a home.
+- Tap Add Set up device New devices Choose a home.

 - The app will search for devices that you can add.
 If it doesn't find your thermostat, select it from the list.